lewishowles/components/src/components/content/content-card/content-card.md

 ## `content-card-columns`

 No props.
 Place `content-card-section` children inside to arrange them as side-by-side columns with vertical dividers.
-Sits in the card like a regular section — border collapsing and rounding apply automatically.
+Sits in the card like a regular section; border collapsing and rounding apply automatically.

 ## `content-card-footer`